Introduction

 After the Long Straight

-We can start by observing that I hit the ABS of the vehicle after the long straight, for somewhat prolonged time, represented by the background red color on the braking graph.
+One thing I noticed was how long I stayed on the ABS (Anti-lock Braking System) after the long straight, which is represented by the red color on the braking graph.

 first-corner